holdenmatt/openai-zod-functions/README.md

 The pattern I typically use is to colocate my function definitions with the handlers they should call.

-For that, your can use `createFunctionHandler`, which handles argument parsing and type inference from your schema.
+For that, you can use `createFunctionHandler`, which handles type inference from your schema, argument parsing, and multiple tool calls.
 It's more opinionated than the more manual approach above.

 For example: